najmihoshi/OSProject/README.md

 ```

 2. What is different from the previous ping in the section above? ***(1 mark)***
-- __The previous ping failed because c1 and c2 were on separate networks.
-Now both containers are connected to the same bridgenet network.__
+- __The previous ping failed because c1 and c2 were on separate networks (bluenet and rednet).
+Now both containers are connected to the same bridgenet network, which allows them to ping each other.__

 ## Intermediate Level (10 marks bonus)